fpgaprince/rtd/docs/source/advance.rst

 *   Increases latency
 *   Increases area

-when piping, also remember to pipe the control signals for that logic. for instance if you have two adders going to a mux. and you pipe the results of the two adders. these adders go to a mux.. the select line needs to be piped so that the selection and results will appear at the mux at the same time. as if you never piped it. it needs to look the same to the mux, or hidden from the mux.
+When piping, also remember to pipe the control signals for that logic, for example data valid.
+For instance if you have two adders going to a mux. and you pipe the results of the two adders. these adders go to a mux.. the select line needs to be piped so that the selection and results will appear at the mux at the same time. as if you never piped it. it needs to look the same to the mux, or hidden from the mux.

 furthermore.. there is a period in which the pipe needs to be filled up before you get sensible / usable data.
+This is also the latency.

-Registering / Buffering
+Registering
 ------------------------------------------------
+Registering is buffering.
+Registering adds additional clock cycles.
 Registering is a method of splitting up logic.
 It eases place and route.
 Allowing us to duplicate registers/logic and reduce fan out.